dunbar12138/DSNeRF/README.md

 ### Data

-Download data for the example scene: `fern`
+Download data for the example scene: `fern_2v`
 ```
 bash download_example_data.sh
 ```

-To play with other scenes presented in the paper, download the data [here]().
+To play with other scenes presented in the paper, download the data [here](https://drive.google.com/file/d/1g1bysdK7FvyNuHvyjrvWW3kEvNrMfeBZ/view?usp=sharing).

 ### Pre-trained Models

-You can download th pre-trained models [here]().
+You can download the pre-trained models [here](https://drive.google.com/drive/folders/1lby-G4163NFi7Ue4rdB9D0cM67d7oskr?usp=sharing).
 Place the downloaded directory in `./logs` in order to test it later.
 See the following directory structure for an example:
 ```
 ├── logs
-│   ├── fern_test
+│   ├── fern_2v
-│   ├── flower_test  # downloaded logs
+│   ├── flower_2v  # downloaded logs
-│   ├── trex_test    # downloaded logs
+│   ├── trex_2v    # downloaded logs
 ```

 ### How to Run?